JHU-Delivery-Robot/Navigation/README.md

 To compile the project using a specific configuration, simply run `meson compile` within that folder.
 To clean, run `meson compile --clean`.

+## Robot Config

+To run, the robot software must be provided with a JSON config file.
+See [Server/Certificates](https://github.com/JHU-Delivery-Robot/Server#certificates) for help setting up certificates for local testing.

+Parameters:
+- `control_server_url` &mdash; Control server URL address, for local testing use `localhost:443`.
+- `root_ca_cert` &mdash; File path to root CA certificate, for local testing use "./certs/local_test_ca.crt" or similar.
+- `robot_cert` &mdash; File path to robot certificate, for local testing use "./certs/local_test_robot.crt" or similar.
+- `robot_key` &mdash; File path to robot certificate key, for local testing use `./certs/local_test_robot.key` or similar.
+- `lidar_port` &mdash; LiDAR device port, e.g. `COM3`.

 ## Simulator

 The simulation is split into two parts: a backend and a frontend.
 The backend runs the actual simulation and outputs a file called `sim_output.json` wherever it was run from that contains everything that happened during the simulation.
 The frontend is a local replay tool that can be used to replay and visualize the simulation output file.
 To use the frontend, open `./sim/visualization/index.html`.

-To use the simulation backend, run `/src/navigation_` and pass it the path of a simulation config file.
+To use the simulation backend, run `<build folder>/src/navigation_sim` and pass it the path of a simulation config file.
 A simple example is provided in `sim_config.json`, which can be run with
 ```
 > .<build folder>/src/navigation_sim robot_config.json sim_config.json sim_output/output.json
 ```
 from within a build directory.
 Points are given as `[x, y]`, e.g. `[20.5, -34.23]`.
 Units are all in meters or seconds unless otherwise specified.
 Config is in JSON format, and units are implied, so don't include them with the value.
 All config parameters are optional, defaults are noted below.

 Simulation config parameters:
-- `control_server_url` &mdash; Control server URL address, default is `127.0.0.1:9000`.
 - `end_distance` &mdash; If the robot gets within this distance of the goal position, the simulation will end.
 Default is 0.2 m.
 - `time_step` &mdash; Increase in simulation time between iterations.
 Default is 0.02 s.
 - `iteration_limit` &mdash; Maximum iterations simulation will run for, must be an integer.
 Default is 3000.